hyphacoop/hypha.coop/_posts/2025-06-30-testnet-performance.md

 </figure>

-Notice how removing the top allocator in the application results in failures being more than halved.
+Notice how removing the top allocator in the application results in failures *being more than halved*.
 We’ve gone to about 278 successful requests per second, an improvement of about 35% in this benchmark.
 That, of course, is still only 5.5% of Mastercard, and the numbers get worse if we add more load.
 The following screenshot is from a benchmark using 9000 users instead of 2000: